nflverse/nflseedR/README.md

 And this shows exactly what we expect.
 By defining the Bears as the best team, they always go 16-0, win the division, and win the Super Bowl.
 Interestingly, they do not always get the #1 seed.
-This however makes sense.
-Since in games without the Bears or the Packers the alphabetically earlier teams still wins 90% of the time, the Cardinals would be expected to go 16-0 in some simulations, and have tiebreakers over the Bears.
-However, they'll still ose to them in the end.
+This makes sense, however, as in games without the Bears or the Packers, the alphabetically earlier teams still wins 90% of the time.
+The Cardinals would therefore be expected to go 16-0 in some of the simulations, and in some of those have thee tiebreakers over the Bears However, even in these simulations, they'll still lose to Bears in the end when they meet in the playoffs.

 Similarly, the Packers always go 0-16, and never have any kind of realistic postseason.
 They do almost always get the #1 draft pick -- but not always.
 Using the same